felixlopz/hubrise-test-task/content/apps/uber-eats/en/overview.md

 ## Integration Features

+Uber Eats connects to your HubRise account through the Uber Eats Bridge developed by HubRise.

-Connecting Uber Eats to HubRise allows Uber Eats to:
+Connecting Uber Eats to HubRise allows to:

-- Push online orders to Hubrise.
+- Push Uber Eats orders to HubRise.
-- Push customer information to HubRise.
+- Push customer information to HubRise, for orders delivered by your team.

 ---